Exposure to ultraviolet (UV) radiation from the sun and other sources, such as solariums, is the major cause of skin cancer.

 It is important to consider your skin type in regards to your sun exposure.
 Take the quiz above to find out your skin type.

 This App is a handy vitamin D tracker

-Ozone – Ozone is a naturally occurring gas that consists of 3 oxygen molecules.
+Ozone – Ozone is a naturally occurring form of oxygen in which the molecule contains three atoms instead of two as in the common form.
 Ozone molecules form a gaseous layer in the upper atmosphere, and protect life on earth by absorbing much ultra-violet (UV) radiation from the sun.